 Fact 10: Replacement Military Service Medals, Awards and Decorations Must Be Requested

 Military service medals, awards and decorations are available from the National Personnel Records Center (NPRC).
-Family members may request medals and awards for living veterans only if they have obtained the veteran's signed authorization.
-For deceased veterans, requests are accepted from the next-of-kin.
+Family members may request medals and awards for living veterans only if they have obtained the veteran’s signed authorization.
+For deceased veterans, requests are accepted from the next of kin.

-Standard form 180 (SF 180) is recommended to submit your request, along with a copy of the veteran's discharge papers.
+Standard form 180 (SF 180) is recommended to submit your request, along with a copy of the veteran’s discharge papers.
 Requests should be submitted by mail to the appropriate military service branch division of the NPRC, not the addresses listed on SF 180.
 Generally, there is no charge for medal or award replacements.
-For more information and the mailing addresses of the military branch offices to submit requests to, call 1-86-NARA-NARA (1-866-272-6272) or visit the NPRC website.
+For more information and the mailing addresses of the military branch offices to submit requests, call 1-86-NARA-NARA (1-866-272-6272) or visit the NPRC website.